Multi-Engine Seaplane Training

 You can now obtain your Multi-engine Sea rating in the AirCam!

 This training is intended for pilots seeking to add an Airplane Multi-Engine Sea (AMES) rating to an existing Private or Commercial Pilot certificate with the aeronautical knowledge, risk management, and flight proficiency standards outlined by the current Airplane Airman Certification Standards (ACS).
 Information specific to the operation of the AirCam in demonstrating mastery of skills in each area of operation is offered throughout.

 It is recommended that applicants become familiar with the most recent version of the Federal Aviation Administration Airplane Airman Certification Standards (ACS), available for download at the following link:

 The curriculum used in this training has been carefully developed for accelerated presentation and has proved to be an effective and enjoyable process for pilots with widely varying backgrounds.
-To this end, it is expected that applicants must be able to complete the entire training course within a period of not more than 30 days.
 Note that the addition of an AMES rating does not require a “written test,” or knowledge test.
 Applicants will be expected to demonstrate thorough oral and practical evaluation that they meet the knowledge, skill, and aeronautical experience standards mentioned above.

 Applicants should meet the following prerequisite requirements:

 - Must hold at minimum a Private Pilot certificate with an unrestricted Airplane Multi-Engine Land rating as required by 14 CFR 61.31(d), (e), (f), and (i), as appropriate

 - Must hold a current medical certificate or qualify under BasicMed.